Build a Local PDF Question-Answering RAG System with DeepSeek R1 and Ollama

 16GB RAM PC $0

-ollama run deepseek-r1 # For the 7B model (default)
+ollama run deepseek-r1 # Runs the 7B model by default

-Learn how to run DeepSeek R1 locally using Ollama in this comprehensive guide.
-Discover step-by-step instructions, prerequisites, and how to test the API with Apidog.
+Curious how to run DeepSeek R1 locally and test its API with Apidog?

 2. DeepSeek R1 Model Variants

-DeepSeek R1 comes in sizes from 1.5B to 671B parameters.
-For this demo, we’ll use the 1.5B model—perfect for lightweight RAG:
+DeepSeek R1 is available in sizes from 1.5B to 671B parameters.
+For most local use cases:

 ollama run deepseek-r1:1.5b